Vic Mizzy

-Victor Mizzy (January 9, 1916 – October 17, 2009) was an American composer for television and movies and musician whose best-known works are the themes to the 1960s television sitcoms Green Acres and The Addams Family.
+Vic Mizzy (born Victor Mizansky; January 9, 1916 – October 17, 2009) was an American composer and musician for television and movies.
+His best-known works are the themes to the 1960s television sitcoms Green Acres and The Addams Family.
 Mizzy also wrote top-20 songs from the 1930s to 1940s.

 Early life

-Mizzy was born in Brooklyn, New York, to Jewish immigrants, and attended New York University.
+Mizzy was born Victor Mizansky on January 9, 1916, in the borough of Brooklyn in New York City; he was the eldest of two children born to Abraham and Gussie Mizansky, Russian immigrants of Jewish ancestry.
+He attended New York University.
 As a child, he played accordion and piano, and was largely self-taught as a composer.
 During World War II, he served in the United States Navy where he wrote some of his hit songs.

 Songwriting

 In the late 1930s, while based in New York City, Mizzy began composing a string of popular songs.
 These included Doris Day's 1945 hit "My Dreams Are Getting Better All the Time".
 Other Mizzy compositions were "There's a Faraway Look in Your Eye" and "Three Little Sisters", both co-written with lyricist Irving Taylor.
 The latter were sung by the Andrews Sisters on Decca Records and in the 1942 Universal film Private Buckaroo, in which the sisters appeared with Harry James' big band.

 Dinah Shore also recorded "Three Little Sisters"; "Take It Easy" (also with lyricist Taylor), "Pretty Kitty Blue Eyes", "The Whole World Is Singing My Song", "Choo'n Gum" (recorded by the Andrews Sisters, as well as Teresa Brewer), "The Jones Boy", which was a 1953 hit for the Mills Brothers, and "With a Hey and a Hi and a Ho-Ho-Ho".